nt246/NTRES6940-data-science/lecture_notes/lesson13-wrapup.md

-  - Check out and follow developments at [Openscapes](https://www.openscapes.org/), an awesome organization aimed at empowering environmental scientists to do better science in less time through open and collaborative practices.
+  - Check out and follow developments at [Openscapes](https://www.openscapes.org/), an awesome organization led by Julia Stewart Lowndes aimed at empowering environmental scientists to do better science in less time through open and collaborative practices.

 <br>